Mistake Review

 The Problem with Mistakes

-The Woodpecker Method is powerful for building pattern recognition.
-But in a typical cycle, you might miss 10-30% of puzzles.
+The woodpecker method is powerful for building pattern recognition.
+But in a typical first cycle, users average around 80% accuracy, meaning roughly 1 in 5 puzzles is missed.
+At tournament difficulty, that number climbs closer to 50%.
 Those are exactly the patterns your brain hasn't locked in yet.

 Without a system, those missed puzzles just disappear into the next cycle.
 You might see them again, but by then you've forgotten why you got them wrong.
 The same mistakes repeat.